onethinx/Sprouty_Workshop/Part_1_Temperatures_and_Light/README.md

 Save the configuration by pressing Ctrl + S or File -> Save.

-Build the configuration by pressing Shift + F6 or by pressing Build -> Build Onethinx_Creator.
+Build the configuration by hitting the `Generate Application` Icon in the toolbar or select `Build` >> `Generate Application`

-Now that you have it built, it generated the API which can be used in Visual Studio Code.
-You can now open the Visual Studio Code which you previously minimised.
-In Visual Studio Code, in your project, you need to press "Clean-Reconfigure" in order for the program to recognize the newly generate API.
+Now, the generated API can be used in Visual Studio Code.
+Open Visual Studio Code and press `Clean-Reconfigure` in order prepare the build tp include the newly generate API files.
+Navigate to the main.c file and double-click it (main.c is located inside the source folder).
+This is where you write your code.

-If you are having dificulty, you can see this link which will show you how to buld, clean reconfigure and run your project: https://github.com/onethinx/FarmBug_Workshop_Introduction

-Now that you have your main.c file opened in Visual Studio Code (VSC for short), you can start editing it.
 Before main, we can create some global variables:

 ```c
 int16_t 		tempAir, tempSoil, valueLight;